francois-durand/package_helper_2/docs/tutorial.rst

     * Generate the documentation of your package locally,
     * Run the unit tests.
+    * Generate a local html page displaying what parts of the package are covered by the unit tests.

 * Your project is on GitHub_.
 When you push modifications: